AI Scribes for Behavioral Health Professionals

 AutoNotes

-- Live Sessions: Clinicians can document notes in real-time during sessions using dictation or free text.
+- Live Sessions: Clinicians can document notes in real-time using dictation or free text during therapy sessions.

-- Uploads: Users can upload existing notes or session recordings to enhance documentation continuity.
+- Uploads: Users can upload existing notes or session recordings to maintain continuity in documentation.

-- Retrospective Notes: AutoNotes allows for the creation of notes after sessions have concluded, using audio recordings or memory prompts.
+- Retrospective Notes: AutoNotes allows for note creation after sessions, utilizing audio recordings or memory prompts for accuracy.

 Blueprint

-- Live Session Documentation: Blueprint supports real-time note-taking during client meetings, but may lack the flexibility of multi-input methods.
+- Live Session Documentation: Blueprint supports real-time note-taking during client meetings, though its multi-input capabilities may be limited.

-- Limited Upload Capabilities: Blueprint does not provide extensive support for uploading past notes or recordings, limiting retrospective documentation.
+- Limited Upload Capabilities: Blueprint does not support extensive uploading of past notes or recordings, which limits retrospective documentation.

-- Post-Session Notes: Users can create notes after sessions, but functionality may not be as robust or flexible as AutoNotes.
+- Post-Session Notes: Users can create notes after sessions, but this functionality may not be as versatile as AutoNotes.

 Compliance and PHI Handling